|Country Information & Lifestyle|

 The Cook Islands lifestyle exudes warmth, happiness and respect and they are a proud people with a rich culture and a lush tapestry of traditions that entwine their daily lives, so come and share some of this with them.

-Rarotonga is the vibrant center of the Cook Islands and where the government resides.
+Rarotonga is the vibrant centre of the Cook Islands and where the government resides.
 It is dominated by high mountain peaks from which lush rain forests cascade and provide a dramatic backdrop to a palm-fringed shore.
-The island is almost encircled by a reef which harbors a lagoon of clear turquoise waters and many inviting white sand beaches.
+The island is almost encircled by a reef which harbours a lagoon of clear turquoise waters and many inviting white sand beaches.

-Avarua is the capital and is the commercial center of the Cook Islands with a friendly bustling atmosphere during the day and a good selection of banks, shops, restaurants and visitor facilities.
-Acatiu Harbor has a constant stream of yachts calling in from all parts of the world, fishing boats, diving charters, inter-island freighting and many cruise liners frequenting the port.
+Avarua is the capital and is the commercial centre of the Cook Islands with a friendly bustling atmosphere during the day and a good selection of banks, shops, restaurants and visitor facilities.
+Acatiu Harbour has a constant stream of yachts calling in from all parts of the world, fishing boats, diving charters, inter-island freighting and many cruise liners frequenting the port.

 In 1595 the Spanish navigator Alvaro de Mendala became the first European to sight Pukapuka the Cook Islands and the Portuguese Pedro Fernandez de Quiros who sighted Rakahanga in 1606.
 There was no further European contact until over 160 years later in 1773 when Captain James Cook, for whom the island group was eventually named, sighted Manuae atoll which he named Harvey Island.
 On a later voyage he also discovered Palmerston, Takutea, Mangaia and Atiu in 1773.
 The islands became a British Protectorate in 1888 were annexed to New Zealand in 1901 and became self-governing in 1965.

 Rarotongas' official discovery is credited to Captain Phillip Goodenough in the Cumberland in 1814, whilst seeking sandalwood.
-A favorite stop for whalers in the 1850s the British flag was raised in 1888.
+A favourite stop for whalers in the 1850s the British flag was raised in 1888.

 To experience Mangaia is to feel the true warmth of the people, past and present.
 This is the southernmost island, second largest in the Cooks and the oldest in the group renowned for it's "ei pupu" shell leis.
 Lying roughly 176 km south east of Rarotonga and 45 minutes by air the island is incredibly serene and beautiful from its rugged coastline to the lush green interior.
 The surrounding reef has a shallow lagoon and a few sandy coves can be found tucked in the coastal makatea, secluded for swimming and sunbathing.